Title IX Frequently Asked Questions

 Up to what point in the process can I change my mind about going forward with conduct charges?

-You may withdraw your decision to move forward at any point before the adjudication meeting happens.
+You may withdraw your decision to move forward or participate at any point before the adjudication meeting takes place.